 We mapped the spatial distribution of the FIM and that of the Shannon entropy power of the wind speed on the territory of Switzerland, to identify any possible relationship with the topography.
 For this purpose, we use a well-known algorithm, called $k-$nearest neighbors ($kNN$) \cite{KPT2009}.
 Fig. \ref{fig6} and Fig. \ref{fig8} show the results obtained by using $kNN$, which learned the existing structure between the input (i.e. the XY-coordinates) and the output (i.e. FIM and Shannon entropy power).
 The maps are obtained using a 2-dimensional grid of XY coordinates (resolution of 250m) as inputs of the $kNN$ models.
 The prediction of the Fisher-Shannon parameters are then overlaid on the hill-shade of the digital elevation model of Switzerland.

 Switzerland has three different topographic regions (Jura, Alps, and Plateau).
-We can see that the spatial patterns of the Fisher-Shannon parameters evidence that the largest values of the Shannon entropy power (and the lowest values of the FIM) correspond to the Alps, where the highest mountains are located.
+We can see that the spatial patterns of the Fisher-Shannon parameters evidence that the largest values of the Shannon entropy power (and the lowest values of the FIM) correspond to the Alps, where the highest mountains and terrain slopes are located.

 In order to evaluate whether or not the obtained spatial structure was due to chance, we mapped the spatial distribution of the Fisher-Shannon parameters after shuffling the stations.
 Fig. \ref{fig7} and Fig. \ref{fig9} show the maps for the shuffled stations.
 We see that there is no more structure, which means that the results shown in Fig. \ref{fig6} and Fig. \ref{fig8} are not due to chance.